LaCollins/shark-attack/README.md

 # Shark-Attack

 ## Description
 All our class is trapped in a shark tank.
-Every time a shark attacks a student dies and is buried in the graveyard.
+Every time a shark attack is triggered, a radom student dies and is buried in the graveyard.

 ## Technologies Used